 - what to expect afterwards

-They will let you know if you need to stop taking certain medications before your operation.
+They will let you know if you need to stop taking certain medicines before your operation.

-Tell them if you usually take medicines to thin your blood such as aspirin, clopidogrel or warfarin, or you are diabetic.
+Tell them if you usually take medicines to thin your blood or have other medical conditions, such as diabetes.

 The anaesthetist gives you the anaesthetic and looks after you during the operation.
 The anaesthetic is the medicine that keeps you asleep during your operation.
 They make sure you’re fit enough for the surgery.

 The clinical nurse specialist